The Gig Economy and Social Security: Designing Policy for a New

 United Kingdom

-- A landmark verdict by the UK Supreme Court classified Uber
+- A landmark verdict by the UK Supreme Court

-drivers as “workers,” not independent contractors.
+classified Uber drivers as “workers,” not independent contractors.

-- This provides basic benefits while preserving flexible work, a
+- This provides basic benefits while preserving

 Australia and New Zealand

-- Introduced new classifications like PCBU (Person Conducting
+- Introduced new classifications like PCBU (Person Conducting a

-for gig workers.
+workers.

-- Workers are protected as “workers in their workplace” even when
+- Workers are protected as “workers in their

-not formally employed.
+workplace” even when not formally employed.

 Global Takeaway

-preserving flexibility.
+categories while preserving flexibility.

-Designing Social Protection for Gig
+Social Protection for Gig Workers in India

-Workers in India
+India

-India is at a crucial juncture in
+is at a crucial juncture in developing a comprehensive gig workers

-of the four Labour Codes marks a significant effort to modernize labour
+social security policy.
+The implementation of the four Labour Codes marks a

-mechanisms has become urgent.
+the need for robust social welfare mechanisms has become urgent.

-Government Support for Platform Workers
+Innovations: New Models of Government Support for Platform Workers

-- Rajasthan’s Platform-Based Gig Workers (Registration and
+- Rajasthan’s Platform-Based Gig Workers

-Welfare) Bill, 2023
+(Registration and Welfare) Bill, 2023

 - Establishes a Gig Workers Welfare Board